 We have to separate the two major aspects of the work of a nurse although they are complementary to each other.
-But I would suggest that the cause taken up by Miss Florence Nightingale with the medical profession so long ago has to be resurrected with every new decade of nurses, especially at this present time when so much technology is applied by of her work, this part of her function, she initiates and controls; of this she is medical science to patients, with outstanding success in many cases.
+But I would suggest that the cause taken up by Miss Florence Nightingale with the medical profession so long ago has to be resurrected with every new decade of nurses, especially at this present time when so much technology is applied by medical science to patients, with outstanding success in many cases.